Author: Kim Kisenja

 Excedea works with ambitious, international growth-minded companies.
 Recently market entry to Sweden – the biggest market in the Nordics- has been in the planning and execution projects of many Excedea clients.
 A key topic in these projects is negotiations with existing or potential partners.
 We decided to write down some success factors and lessons learned to succeed in negotiations with Swedes.

 In general, Swedes are internal consensus-oriented and value-seeking negotiation partners, who typically like to keep the formal distance.
-Internal consensus seeking results in the longer discussion process, because everyone must be onboard with the decision.
+Internal consensus seeking will result in a longer discussion process, because everyone must be onboard with the decision.

 Swedish negotiation style